Battle of the Bulge: War rears its ugly head one last time in Luxembourg

 Even though there are fewer and fewer witnesses from that period, the silent witnesses of the battle continue to speak to us.
 For example, in the Eislek region, the facades of old buildings are still peppered by shell holes and it is not uncommon to find ammunition, military equipment or mortal remains over 80 years after the famous battle.
 Among the most impressive locations is the American military cemetery in Hamm, where more than 5,073 American soldiers who were killed in Luxembourg are buried.

 Among the fallen soldiers lies the famous US General George S. Patton.
 He died after a car crash in Germany and was buried on 24 December 1945 in Hamm, in accordance with his request to be laid to rest alongside his men.
+Other notable tombs include that of Medal of Honor recipients Sergeant Day G. Turner and Private William D. McGee, as well as five members of the famous E Company, 506th Regiment, 101st Airborne Division portrayed in the book and series Band of Brothers.

-An 'American Saint Nick' for the children of Wiltz
+An "American Saint Nick" for the children of Wiltz

 In December 1944, Richard W. Brookins was stationed in Wiltz with the 28th US Infantry Division.
-As St Nicholas Day approached, he and his fellow soldiers realised that Luxembourgers had little to offer their children after almost five years of war, so they decided to organise a special St Nicholas Day.
+As St Nicholas Day approached, he and his fellow soldiers realised that Luxembourgers had little to offer their children after almost five years of war, so they decided to organise a special treat.
 They gathered sweets from their food supplies and the army cooks also helped out, and on 5 December, "American Saint Nick" paraded through Wiltz in a jeep, much to the delight of the local children.
 This gave rise to a tradition that has taken place in Wiltz ever since.

 Last update